tango-controls/tango-doc/source/tutorials/documentation-workflow-tutorial.rst

    :command:`git add source/tutorials/example.rst`

    :command:`git add source/tutorials/index.rst`

 #.
 Commit the changes providing some meaning full message.
 For example:

    :command:`git commit -m "doing tutorial"`

    .. note::

       The changes are now committed to your local repository.
-To share them you need to push.
+To share them, you need to push.
 You may repeat editing, checking and commit steps several times without pushing util you are happy with your work.
 This way you may track the history of changes.

 #.
 If your work took a long time it is good to do rebasing with recent changes done by someone else.
 For example:

    :command:`git fetch origin`